veganaize/closure-compiler/Warnings.md

 duplicateMessage|Warnings when two i18n messages have the same id|ERROR
-duplicate|Warnings when a variable is declared twice in the global scope|ERROR es3|Warnings about EcmaScript3|ERROR es5Strict|Warnings about EcmaScript5 strict mode|ERROR
-externsValidation|Warnings about malformed externs files|WARNING
+duplicate|Warnings when a variable is declared twice in the global scope|ERROR es3|Warnings about EcmaScript3|ERROR es5Strict|Warnings about EcmaScript5 strict mode.
+See [here](https://github.com/google/closure-compiler/issues/3014) for how to turn these off.|ERROR externsValidation|Warnings about malformed externs files|WARNING
 extraRequire|Warnings about unnecessary goog.require calls|OFF
 fileoverviewTags|Warnings about duplicate @fileoverview tags|WARNING